Welcome to Raygun APM: A quick-start guide for new and returning customersPosted Nov 23, 2020 | 7 min. (1441 words)

 Raygun Real User Monitoring ensures users have fast and reliable user experiences while using your web and mobile apps.
 Improve NPS, retention and customer satisfaction.

-Although Raygun APM is only currently available for .NET and .NET for Azure App Services, we’re continuing to build our support for other languages, like Node.js, Ruby on Rails, Java, Go, Python, and PHP.
+Raygun APM is available for .NET, .NET Core, and Ruby.
+We’re continuing to build our support for other languages, like Node.js, Java, Go, Python, and PHP.

 Suggest features in our forums